Pose And Joint-Aware Action Recognition: Introduction

-In summary, we make the following contributions: \begin{itemize} \item We propose a geometry-aware data augmentation method to deal with limited data and improve generalization. \item We propose a new model to improve reasoning over multiple human joints.
-We first learn motion representation for each joint independently.
-An inter-joint reasoning module finally combines the motion cues from various joints for the final classification. \item We show state-of-the-art results on JHMDB, HMDB, and Charades using pose heatmaps alone.
-Improvements upon late fusion of our approach with RGB \& flow based models shows improvements showing the complementary nature of pose information. \item Our model obtains an improvement of 1.14\% on Mimetics\cite{weinzaepfel2019mimetics} using only pose heatmaps and without relying on tracking. \item We show that our method could be used to select discriminative clips for action recognition using pose as a cue.
-Our approach gives an performance improvement of $1.11\%$ over dense clip selection using only $60\%$ of the clips. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \itemsep0em \item We propose a new model to improve reasoning over multiple human joints.
+This model learns motion representations for each joint independently, then uses an inter-joint reasoning module to combine all the motion cues from various joints to make a prediction. \item Our novel joint-contrastive loss guides the joint representations to extract richer features.
+To the best of our knowledge, a contrastive learning loss on `mid-level' joint features has not been explored in the past. \item We propose a geometry-aware data augmentation method to deal with limited data and improve generalization. \item We obtain state-of-the-art results on JHMDB, HMDB, Charades and AVA when using the joints alone.
+The late fusion of our approach with RGB and flow-based models gives improvements showing the complementary nature of pose information.
+Our model also obtains an improvement on Mimetics\cite{weinzaepfel2021mimetics}, a dataset with out-of-context actions using only pose heatmaps and without any tracking. \end{itemize}